abulte/datapackage-pipeline-covid19/README.md

 ## Data Package Pipeline (dpp)

-`pipeline-spec.yaml` describes a [datapackage-pipeline](https://github.com/frictionlessdata/datapackage-pipelines).
+`pipeline-spec.yaml` describes some [datapackage-pipelines](https://github.com/frictionlessdata/datapackage-pipelines).
 This pipeline simply calls a DataFlow (see below), but it could trigger other stuff, like webhooks or other flows.

 Run it with:

 ```
 pip install datapackage-pipelines
-dpp run --verbose ./donnees-hospitalieres-covid19
+AWS_ACCESS_KEY_ID=xxx AWS_SECRET_ACCESS_KEY=yyy dpp run --verbose ./donnees-hospitalieres-covid19
 ```

-The output is a [Data Package](https://specs.frictionlessdata.io/#what-s-a-data-package), containing all the data and it's description in a zip file `donnees-hospitalieres-covid19.zip` and a directory `donnees-hospitalieres-covid19`.
+The output is a [Data Package](https://specs.frictionlessdata.io/#what-s-a-data-package), containing all the data and it's description, uploaded to an S3 bucket.

 dpp also comes with a dashboard: